sanchitmonga22/qa-example-agent/docs/ARCHITECTURE.md

 - **Error Resilience**: Each method returns a success indicator and handles errors appropriately
 - **Screenshot Integration**: Built-in methods for capturing visual state

-## 11. Conclusion
+## 13. Conclusion

-This architecture provides a scalable, reliable system for validating booking flows using AI-powered testing.
-The separation of concerns between the Next.js frontend/API, the DOM Interaction Layer, and the LLM decision engine enables efficient resource utilization and a high degree of flexibility and maintainability.
+This architecture provides a scalable, reliable system for automated web interaction testing using AI-powered decision making.
+The QA Test Agent's separation of concerns between the Next.js frontend/API, the DOM Interaction Layer, and the LLM decision engine enables efficient resource utilization and a high degree of flexibility and maintainability.

+The intelligent feedback loop between the browser automation and LLM components allows the system to adapt to virtually any website interface without predefined test scripts.
+This makes it possible to test complex user journeys using natural language instructions that non-technical stakeholders can easily define.

+The addition of the PDF export feature enhances the utility of the system by providing comprehensive, shareable test reports that detail the testing process and results, making it easier for teams to document and communicate test outcomes.